mjan112a/careplan-studio-next/README.md

     - Supabase Dashboard > Authentication > Settings > Session Duration
     - Or via the Management API using the `updateConfig` endpoint

+## Unused API Endpoints

+The following API endpoints exist in the codebase but are currently unused:

+- `/api/subscribe/create`
+- `/api/subscribe/health`

+These endpoints are reserved for future use or integration.

 ## License

 MIT